-SSDs don’t have any moving parts, so no breaking, spinning up or down, as was the case with ragged hard-disk drives with their rotating, magnetic media.
+SSDs don’t have any moving parts, so no breaking, spinning up or down, as with ragged hard-disk drives with their rotating, magnetic media.
 SSD offers a distinct performance advantage.
 In the past, the pricing of SSDs had been way higher than HDDs.
 Still, with the improvements in manufacturing technology and chip capacity, prices are continuously dropping, which makes it worth every buck.

 However, less than 1ms access times and breakneck I/O weren’t anywhere near the actual capacity of what flash drives could do.
-The issue was the old hardware and software that was built over five decades ago for HDDs instead of the blazing-fast SSDs.
+The issue was the old hardware and software built over five decades ago for HDDs instead of the blazing-fast SSDs.

 What is SATA SSD?

-The theoretical speed of SATA 3.0 is 750MB/s, while due to physical overheads and encoding during the transfer itself, the effective transfer rate you’ll get with the newest SATA model is around 600MB/s, which is quite fast for a limiting SATA interface.
+The theoretical speed of SATA 3.0 is 750MB/s, while due to physical overheads and encoding during the transfer itself, the effective transfer rate you’ll get with the newest SATA model is around 600MB/s, which is relatively fast for a limiting SATA interface.

-The difference in SATA and PCIe SSDs is significant in terms of cost per gigabyte, but SATA drives will give you more storage for your money, and we know when it comes to storage, we think of space, not speed mostly.
+The difference between SATA and PCIe SSDs is significant in terms of cost per gigabyte, but SATA drives will give you more storage for your money, and we know when it comes to storage, we think of space, not speed mostly.
 SATA SSD can give you a terabyte or two for the same price as 250GB or 500GB of high-performance NVMe drive, though the speed difference isn’t noticeable for regular users.